lammps/lammps/doc/src/Howto_lammps_gui.rst

 - *Replace image window on new render:* when checked, an existing chart window will be replaced when a new snapshot image is requested, otherwise each command will create a new image window.
-- *Path to LAMMPS Shared Library File:* this options is only available when LAMMPS GUI was compiled to load the LAMMPS library at run time instead of being linked to it directly.
+- *Path to LAMMPS Shared Library File:* this option is only visible when LAMMPS GUI was compiled to load the LAMMPS library at run time instead of being linked to it directly.
 With the ``Browse..`` button or by changing the text, a different shared library file with a